 Subject/Item Examined Max.
+Internal External

+Score

-Internal External Score 1.
-Introductionand BackgroundtoBackgroundtotheProblem(The candidate should provide clear and adequatedescription/backgroundof theselectedto topic/problem)•To what extent did the candidate describe the social, backgroundof thethesocial, backgroundeconomic, political and cultural background of the topic/problem?•To what extent did the description contain relevant information from research or other credible sources relevant to the topic?
-20 2.
-Objective(s) (The candidate should state clearly the main and specific objectives of the project) To what extent the 10 candidate managed to state the main and specific objectives of the project.
-How clear, measurable, specific and realistic were the objectives.
+1. Introduction and Background to the Problem (The candidate should provide clear and adequate description/background of the selected to topic/problem) • To what extent did the candidate describe the social, economic, political and cultural background of the topic/problem? • To what extent did the description contain relevant information from research or other 20

+credible sources relevant to the topic?

+2. Objective(s) (The candidate should state clearly the main and specific objectives of the project) 10

+• To what extent the

+candidate managed to state the main and specific objectives of the project. • How clear, measurable, specific and realistic were the objectives.
 Significance of the Project (The candidate should provide a clear statement of the benefits that will be gained by the execution of the project.
-The candidate also should clearly identify/state what, who and how the project will benefit) To what extent the candidate managed to identify and/or state clearly the beneficiaries of the project.
-To what extent the candidate managed to identify and/or state clearly the beneficiaries of the project.
-To what extent the candidate managed to explain how the project.
-To what extent the candidate managed to explain how the project the project would benefit the intended population.
-To what extent the candidate managed to provide appropriate descriptions on how he/she will benefit academically from the project S/N Subject/Item Examined Max.
-Score Internal External 3.
-Significance of the Project (The candidate should provide a clear statement of the benefits that will be gained by the execution of the project.
-The candidate 15
+The candidate also should clearly identify/state what, who and how the project will benefit) • To what extent the candidate managed to identify and/or state clearly the beneficiaries of the project. • To what extent the candidate managed to explain how the project would benefit the intended population. • To what extent the candidate managed to provide appropriate descriptions on how he/she will benefit academically from the project

-,
+Subject/Item Examined Max.
+Internal External

+S/N Subject/Item Examined Score

 identify/state what, who and

+==

 how the project will benefit)

 • To what extent the

 candidate managed to

 identify and/or state

 clearly the beneficiaries

 of the project.

+To what extent the

 candidate managed to

 explain how the project

 would benefit the

 intended population.

-• To what extent the

-candidate managed to

 provide appropriate

 descriptions on how

 he/she will benefit

 academically from the

 project.

-4. Literature Review 1
+4. Literature Review

 (The candidate should

 provide a brief literature

 review from past and current

 literature relevant to the 15

-Project Paper's topic) 15
+Project Paper's topic)

-□ How the candidate
+How the candidate

 managed to relate the

 respective literature with

 the topic/problem

 examined.

 5. Research Methods

 (The candidate should

 provide a brief description of

 the method(s) used to

 execute the project)

-• How accurate did the 10
+How accurate did the 10

 candidate

 describe/explain the

 method(s) used execute

 the project and select the

 literature.

 • To what extent the

 candidate managed to

 justify his/her choices

-3 5

 (i.e. has the candidate

-6. managed to provide reasons for choosing the topic/problem, using the methods, as well as the reasons for selecting the literature).
-Findings and Lessons Learned The candidate should systematically present and draw appropriate lessons from the findings.
-To what extent the candidate managed to systematically present the data.
-To what extent the candidate managed to draw lessons from the findings.
-20 7.
-ConclusionandRecommendations• To what extent the candidate managed to summarize and draw conclusion from the findings.• To what extent the candidate managed to make relevant/appropriate recommendations.
-10 TOTAL 100
+(i.e. mas are currentate

+managed to provide

+reasons for choosing the

+topic/problem, using the

+methods, as well as the

+reasons for selecting the

+literature).

+6. Findings and Lessons

+Learned

+The candidate should

+systematically present and 20

+draw appropriate lessons

+from the findings.

+To what extent the

+candidate managed to

+systematically present

+the data.

+To what extent the

+candidate managed to

+draw lessons from the

+findings.

+7. Conclusion and

+Recommendations

+To what extent the 10

+candidate managed to

+summarize and draw

+conclusion from the

+findings.

+To what extent the

+candidate managed to

+make

+relevant/appropriate

+recommendations.

+TOTAL 100

-Name of Supervisor/Examiner .....
-Signature
+Name of Supervisor/Examiner Signature Date